RocketChat/docs-old/installation/mobile-and-desktop-apps/README.md

 ### React Native iOS App

 Currently you can only access the react native app in Apple's [TestFlight](https://developer.apple.com/testflight/).
-If you are interested in testing this app please send an email to `` with your email to be used on TestFilght.
+If you are interested in testing this app please send an email to `react.native@rocket.chat` with your email to be used on TestFilght.

 ---